razorpay/blade/.changeset/mean-terms-shout.md

 * It will output the flat theme which will have color mode and platform type selected, so we don't have to hardcode `onLight`/`onDark` or `desktop`/`mobile`.

 ### What is the solution?
-The solution is in this PR 😝.

-Jokes aside, this system is nothing but our `BladeProvider`(previously known as `ThemeProvider`).
+The system we spoke about is nothing but our `BladeProvider`(previously known as `ThemeProvider`).
 It'll accept the raw theme as a prop and then based on the device type and color mode pick those values from `themeTokens` and set it in the context as `theme`.
 We can then use `useTheme()` hook to get the theme from the context which will be flattened.

 This is how things will look after this change 👇